EZ80VEGA/data_analysis_portfolio/README.md

 **Code:** [top_players.sql](https://github.com/EZ80VEGA/data_analysis_portfolio/blob/main/top_players.sql)
 ## Certificates
-To reinforce that I have taken the time to further my learning here are my achievements.
+To reinforce that I have taken the time to further my learning.
+Here are my achievements.

 [Microsoft Excel Data Analysis and Dashboard Reporting]() (June 2023)(Udemy) [The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert]() (May 2023)(Udemy)